vitessio/website/content/en/docs/user-guides/table-migration.md

 We could have equally decided to keep the `Customer` and `COrder` tables in the `commerce` keyspace, and created a new keyspace to move our `Product` table into.
 Which makes more sense often depends on the specifics of your environment.
 If the `Product` table is much larger, it will take more time to migrate, but in doing so you might also be able to migrate to newer hardware which has more headroom before you need to perform additional operations such as sharding.
 Similarly, if the `Customer` and `COrder` tables are updated at a more frequent rate, then this could also increase the migration time.

+### Impact to Production Traffic

 Another consideration in planning which tables to migrate is the modification rate.
 Internally a table migration is comprised of both a table copy and a subscription to all changes made to the table.
 Vitess uses batching to improve the performance of both table copying and applying subscription changes, but you should expect that tables with lighter modification rates to migrate faster.

+During the active migration, table migration will copy data from replicas instead of the master server.
+This helps ensure that the production impact from an active table migration is minimal.

+During the `MigrateWrites` phase of the migration, Vitess will briefly unavailable.
+For most instance this unavailability is approximately the length of the longest running transaction, as Vitess needs to coordinate moving sessions across to the new location.

 ## Create new tablets